Continuous Design and Reprogramming of Totimorphic Structures for Space Applications: Results

 To find a Totimorphic configuration that focuses the light in a desired target focal point $\focal$, we again optimise the parameters characterising the Totimorphic lattice using gradient descent on a task-dependent cost function $C$,

 During the optimisation process, we only present light coming from one direction (i.e., orthogonal to the initial lattice surface) which has to be focused into a single target point.
-In \cref{fig:telescopeDeployment}.B-C, we show how the Totimorphic lattice transforms -- starting from a flat surface -- into curved surfaces that focus the light into a single point at decreasing focal lengths given in multiples of the mirror diameter $D$. \cref{fig:telescopeDeployment}.B (bottom) shows the value of the cost function during deployment (from flat to a focal length of 20$D$, see supplemental figures) and during reconfiguration to new targets, i.e., focal lengths of 16, 12, 8, 4, 2, and 1$D$.
-In all cases, we reach the same cost after reconfiguring the lattice, which means that the light reflected from all unit cells is focused with a similar precision in the target focal points\footnote{The cost indicates how far the individual reflected light rays scatter around the target focal point, which eventually limits the resolution of the mirror when used in a telescope.}.
-In \cref{fig:telescopeDeployment}.B (top), a few lattice parameters are shown during the reconfiguration process, demonstrating that only minor continuous changes are required to achieve the desired result.
-The reconfiguration is further illustrated in Video S3a,b.
+In Fig.~\ref{fig:telescopeDeployment}B-C, we show how the Totimorphic lattice transforms -- starting from a flat surface -- into curved surfaces that focus the light into a single point at decreasing focal lengths given in multiples of the mirror diameter $D$.
+Fig.~\ref{fig:telescopeDeployment}B (bottom) shows the value of the cost function during deployment (from flat to a focal length of 20$D$, see Fig.~S2 in the Supplemental Information for further illustration) and during reconfiguration to new targets, i.e., focal lengths of 16, 12, 8, 4, 2, and 1$D$.
+In all cases, we reach the same cost after reconfiguring the lattice, which means that the light reflected from all unit cells is focused with a similar precision in the target focal points.
+In Fig.~\ref{fig:telescopeDeployment}B (top), a few lattice parameters are shown during the reconfiguration process, demonstrating that only minor continuous changes are required to achieve the desired result.
+The reconfiguration is further illustrated in Movie S3a,b.

-As a proof of concept, we use the Totimorphic lattice to image a real object; specifically, a photograph of Pluto at the same distance and angular extension of the Moon (as seen from Earth), see \cref{fig:telescopeDeployment}.A.
-To construct the image, we record where light coming from each pixel of the image hits the imaging plane after being reflected by the unit cells of the lattice -- imitating the real process of image generation in a telescope (see \cref{methods:imaging} for details).
-The resulting image closely resembles the original object, resolving small details such as contours of icy regions on Pluto (\cref{fig:telescopeDeployment}.C).
+As a proof of concept, we use the Totimorphic lattice to image a real object; specifically, a photograph of Pluto at the same distance and angular extension of the Moon (as seen from Earth), see Fig.~\ref{fig:telescopeDeployment}A. To construct the image, we record where light coming from each pixel of the image hits the imaging plane after being reflected by the unit cells of the lattice -- imitating the real process of image generation in a telescope (see \cref{methods:imaging} for details).
+The resulting image closely resembles the original object, resolving small details such as contours of icy regions on Pluto (Fig.~\ref{fig:telescopeDeployment}C).
 Moreover, as expected, decreasing the focal length of the Totimorphic mirror increases its field of view; enabling adaptive zoom-in and out by reconfiguring the lattice.